 Additionally, employers are required to complete an online disclosure to CMS to report the creditable coverage status of their prescription drug plans.
 This disclosure is also required annually, no later than 60 days from the beginning of a plan year, and at certain other times.

-For more information, watch the Creditable Coverage Reporting episode (below) from our "Compliance Minute" video series.
+For more information, check out the Creditable Coverage Reporting Episode from our "Compliance Minute" video series.